 Every ML model has to be tested with multiple sets of hyperparameter combinations, but it’s not the main challenge.
 Changes in incoming data can worsen the performance of the chosen combination, so hyperparameters must be re-tweaked.
 Even though the code and hyperparameters are controlled by the developers, the data is the independent factor that influences the controlled elements.

 Solution: Every version of the model should be recorded so that the optimal result can be found and reproduced with minimum hassle.
-This can be done seamlessly through platforms like neptune.ai that manage all model building metadata in a single place and you can log, store, organize, and easily compare different model versions.
+This can be done seamlessly through experiment tracking platforms like neptune.ai.

 - Challenge 3: Budget constraints